JWalshe86/Nags-With-Notions2.0/.github/ISSUE_TEMPLATE/user-stories--assessor--l07---task-no--.md

 ---
-name: 'User Story (Assessor) LO1: <task no.>'
+name: 'User Stories (Assessor) L07: <task no.>'
-about: LO1 objectives
+about: LO7 Pass criteria
-title: 'User Story (Assessor) LO1: <task no. >'
+title: 'User Stories (Assessor) L07: <task no.>'
 labels: ''
 assignees: ''

 ---

-EPIC: Use an Agile methodology to plan and design a Full-Stack Web application using an MVC framework and related contemporary technologies
+EPIC: Design a custom data model that fits the purpose of the project

 As an assessor I can verify the use of **pass requirement** so that a pass grade may be awarded.